ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

 * Proposal `#160`_ allows users to suppress field selectors, thus ameliorating a small part of what has motivated this proposal.

+* This proposal does not appear to interact with Backpack.
+It does not address ``signature``\s, the key feature in Backpack.
+Perhaps the ideas here could be extended to work with ``signature``\s.

 Costs and Drawbacks
 -------------------

 * This is a significant new bit of implementation and specification, and it should require the requisite level of support from the community to be accepted.

-Alternatives
+Related Work
 ------------

-There are many alternatives.
+There is much prior art.
 The list below is shamelessly cribbed from `#205`_.

 * Proposal `#205`_.
 That proposal essentially tweaks the ``qualified`` feature to become more flexible and exportable.
 It has proved hard to digest (from the commentary),